sudhz/bjs.com-scrapy-project/README.md

 `scrapy crawl products -o products.json`

-the desired output shall be visible in products.csv
+the desired output shall be visible in products.json